dionkb/vigilant-octo-disco/README.md

-# Week 19 - PWA Final Challenge
+# Week 19 - PWA Final Challenge (WORK IN PROGRESS!)

   A text editor that utilized PWA technology to work on or offline, and can be downloaded as well.
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)